 Photocopied pages from the trials used as paper mache spread accusations across their faces and in language of the day sound haunting, complex, fearsome and final.
 Plants and herbs grown locally would have been used by woman for cooking and within potions for healing animals as well as people.
 Accusations against women indicate these same healing qualities were turned against them when animals and people thereafter became sick or died.
 Many of these plants can still be found within the neighbourhood and I used them for threading through the hair and at the base of the heads.

 Perhaps by remembering the accused they will live on.
-What effectively was murder should not go unheard and the crimes committed against so called witches needs to be acknowledged for the shameful and relentless practice it was.
+Crimes committed against so called witches needs to be acknowledged for the shameful and relentless practice it was.